Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Method

 To perform a fitting, each model parameter must either be fixed or assigned a range of allowed values to be sampled from during the generation of the ensembles.
 Broader parameter ranges increase the exploration space and generally result in longer computation times before convergence.
 To reduce this overhead, parameters that can be constrained using external observations, such as longitude or latitude, which can be estimated from remote-sensing observations near the Sun, are restricted accordingly.
 Additionally configurable parameters of the fitting algorithm are the number of ensemble members, the minimum and maximum number of iterations and the target N-RMSE.
 After each iteration, a number of stopping criteria is evaluated:

-\begin{itemize} \item Has the predefined maximum number of iterations been reached? \item Has the minimum number of iterations been reached, and if so, has the target N-RMSE $\epsilon$ been met? \item Does the refined parameter space still generate hits? \end{itemize}
+\begin{itemize} \item Has the predefined maximum number of iterations been reached? \item Has the minimum number of iterations been reached, and if so, has the target N-RMSE $\epsilon$ been met? \item Does the refined parameter space still produce valid model solutions that generate an in situ signature at the spacecraft location within the specified time interval? \end{itemize}

 In addition to the launch time $t_0$, the fitting procedure requires the definition of several points in time.
 The start time $t_s$ and end time $t_e$ are given to determine the time window in which the CME was observed in situ.
 Any set of input parameters that produces signatures outside of this window is not considered a valid solution.
-In addition, a small number (typically fewer than 6) of fitting points ($t_i$) are set, which define the exact times at which the model output is compared to the in situ data.
+In addition, a small number (typically fewer than 6) of fitting points ($t_i$) are set, which define the exact times at which the model output is compared to the in situ data during the optimization.
+While the underlying data have a cadence of 10 minutes, using a much denser set of fitting points does not necessarily improve the reconstruction, as the dominant uncertainties arise from the simplified flux rope geometry and magnetic field assumptions \citep{weiss_2021_multipointanalysiscoronal}.
+Moreover, the computational cost of the fitting procedure scales approximately linearly with the number of fitting points, since the model–data comparison must be evaluated for each point during every iteration of the optimization.
+A small number of representative points is therefore sufficient to constrain the large-scale magnetic field rotation while maintaining computational efficiency for the real-time application considered here.
 These points can be equally spaced, but are often chosen strategically to emphasize specific features of the CME.

 An example reconstruction of the event launched on April 21, 2023, reaching 21.5~\rsspace at 21:09~UT, which impacted Wind at a heliocentric distance of 1.0~au, is shown in Figure~\ref{fig:3dcore_example}.
 The start of the MO was determined to occur on April 24, 2023 01:06~UT and the end time of the MO was set to April 24, 2023 at 22:02~UT, as given in the corresponding ICMECAT entry.